-These quantities are based on the assumption that Pump 2's I/O will be identical to Pump 1's I/O when it is installed.
+These quantities are based on the assumption that Pumwhen it is installed. np 2's I/O will be identical to Pump 1's I/O

 Havana Well Station

 The Havana Well Station was under construction at the time of this assessment but will serve two different pressure zones via six wells and six pumps.
 A limited assessment was conducted for this site due to its status.